solana-developers/solana-cookbook/docs/th/guides/retrying-transactions.md

 When polling via `getLatestBlockhash`, applications should specify their intended [commitment](https://docs.solana.com/developing/clients/jsonrpc-api#configuring-state-commitment) level.
 By setting its commitment to `confirmed` (voted on) or `finalized` (~30 blocks after `confirmed`), an application สามารถ avoid polling a blockhash from a minority fork.

 If an application has access to RPC nodes behind a load balancer, it สามารถ also choose to divide its workload amongst specific nodes.
-RPC nodes that serve data-intensive requests such as [getProgramAccounts](./get-program-accounts.md) may be prone to falling behind and สามารถ be ill-suited for also forwarding transactions.
+RPC nodes that serve data-intensive requests such as [getProgramAccounts](./get-program-accounts.md) may be prone to falling behind และ สามารถ be ill-suited for also forwarding transactions.
 For applications that handle time-sensitive transactions, it may be prudent to have dedicated nodes that only handle `sendTransaction`.

 ### The Cost of Skipping Preflight